A Review on Deep Learning in UAV Remote Sensing: Deep Neural Networks Overview

-Multiple types of architectures were proposed in recent years to improve and optimize DNNs by implementing different kinds of layers, optimizers, loss functions, depth-level, etc. However, it is well known that one of the major reasons behind DNNs' popularity today is also related to the high amount of available data to learn from it.
+Multiple types of architectures were proposed in recent years to improve and optimize DNNs by implementing different kinds of layers, optimizers, loss functions, depth-level, etc. However, it is known that one of the major reasons behind DNNs' popularity today is also related to the high amount of available data to learn from it.
 A rule of thumb conceived among data scientists indicates that at least 5,000 labeled examples per category was recommended \citep{Goodfellow2016}.
-But, as of today, many of DNNs' proposals focused on improving these network's capacities to predict features with fewer examples than that.
+But, as of today, DNNs' proposals focused on improving these network's capacities to predict features with fewer examples than that.
 Some applications which are specifically oriented may benefit from it, as it reduces the amount of labor required at sample collection by human inspection.
 Even so, it should be noted that, although this pursuit is being conducted, multiple takes are performed by the vision computer communities and novel research includes methods for data-augmentation, self-supervising, and unsupervised learning strategies, as others.
-A detailed discussion of this manner is presented in \citep{Khan2020}, but we briefly discuss some by the end of our revision.
+A detailed discussion of this manner is presented in \citep{Khan2020}.